Kneecleaver/move-that-for-you-fg/README.md

 # Move That for you

-Foundry VTT module for allowing players to move tiles.
+Foundry VTT module for allowing players to move and rotate tiles.

 ## Usage